Radio Squad | Origin | Early Jerry Siegel Tales | Social Commentary | Later Tales

 The Purple Tiger Gang Part 2 (#12, August 1936).
 Writer: Jerry Siegel.
 Art: Joe Shuster.
 Doris Bailey is kidnapped by the Purple Tiger Gang.
 This story is best for a piece of high tech, which uses radio technology to track the package of money delivered to the kidnappers.

-Harold Owens Makes the Grade (1937).
+Harry Owens Makes the Grade (1937).
 Writer: Jerry Siegel.
 Art: Joe Shuster.
-The latest addition to the police force is Harold Owens, a young aspiring radio singer.
+The latest addition to the police force is Harry Owens, a young aspiring radio singer.
 This story is rich in comedy.
 Detective Slam Bradley was frequently going undercover in various forms of show business.
 This story has no undercover work, but it does have a little of the same feel: a policeman who aspires to enter radio.
 This "two profession" paradigm would make rich effects in Siegel's undercover tales.

 There is something irresistibly comic about Siegel's inclusion in this story of "Too Marvelous for Words", a real life hit song introduced in the movie Ready, Willing and Able (1937).
 The movie had delirious choreography by Bobby Connolly, and it still has an aura of camp clinging to it today.
 It is also a delightful song.